Cumulocity-IoT/cumulocity-sdk-dotnet/README.md

   .ConfigureServices((context, services) => services
     // adds configuration to be used for accessing bootstrapping information .AddC8YConfigurationFromCumulocityPlatform()
-    // adds IRootCumulocityApiProvider to be used for accessing subscribed subtenants .AddCumulocityCoreLibraryProvider())
+    // adds ICumulocityCoreLibraryProvider to be used for accessing subscribed subtenants .AddCumulocityCoreLibraryProvider())
   .Build();
 ```